KCA Our Mission (3).png

 It all started when…

-When Arizona revolutionized its judicial system, in 1974, by shifting from the election of judges to a merit-based selection process combined with voter retention elections.
+Arizona transformed its judicial system by shifting from the election of appellate and superior (trial) court judges in all fifteen counties to merit-based selection with voter retention elections for judges in the appellate courts and in the trial courts in counties with over 250,000 residents.
 This change was driven by concerns that the previous partisan election process compromised judicial impartiality, as judges were often influenced by political affiliations and campaign funding.

 A CALL TO ACTION